Ambiwlans/SmarterAutoMod/README.md

 - pandas
 - matplotlib
 - nltk
+- configparser

 ```
-  ie. pip install praw
+  ie. pip install praw scikit-learn numpy pandas matplotlib nltk configparser
 ```

 ## Initial setup/Config

-* Make a copy of config.ini.default and simply name it config.ini then edit it
+* Rename config.ini.default to config.ini then start to edit it

 * Login - Put in your oauth bot's login credentials.
 Go here: https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example if you're not sure how to get an oauth refresh token.
 The bot's account must of course have mod access to the subreddit.
+This is probably the most tedious step in the whole process.

 * General - You'll need to put in your subreddit name, and change any other settings here you like, most of the regex can be taken from your existing automod.